2018–2019 Iranian general strikes and protests: Teachers

-On 27 December 2018 Security forces attacked with tear gas a teachers gathering outside the education office in Isfahan, central Iran.
+On 27 December, Security forces attacked with tear gas a teachers gathering outside the education office in Isfahan, central Iran.
 Teachers were protesting their low salary and the arrest of their colleagues who were now in jail.

-2019

-January

-Farmers gathered in Isfahan on 2 January to protest the lack of water in the Zayanderud.
-The protestors were met by security forces who fired tear gas and live rounds into the air to disperse the crowds.
-On 22 January, retirees gathered in front of the parliament building in Tehran and chanted "Torture and forced confessions, have no effect anymore".
-Two days later, on 24 January, teachers gathered in five provinces to protest their current living and teaching conditions.
+On 24 January 2019, teachers gathered in five provinces to protest their current living and teaching conditions.

-February

 On 14 February, teachers in Ardabil, Mashhad, Marivan, Sanandaj, Orumieh, and Kermanshah gathered outside of the offices of the Ministry of Education and protested the arrest of teachers, and unfavourable living and teaching conditions.
 On the same day a teacher's rights activist was arrested in Sanandaj.